 The NP version's copyright notice reads:

 - Rankings were expanded with a series of higher grades implemented, raising the maximum achievable rank from AAA to SSS.
 Requirements to meet the pre-existing ranks were unchanged, and the new ranks have even more demanding requirements.

-- In the first version of the game, there was a stat leveling bug where characters continue to gain in a stat they've already maxed out (however, you don't reap the benefits of this), which was fixed in the later version.
+- In the first version of the game, there was a stat leveling bug where characters continue to gain in a stat they've already maxed out (though the stats' values are immediately corrected back down to their respective caps), which was fixed in the later version.

-- The credits contain one image not found in the other version.
+- The credits of each version contain one image not found in the other.